Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 * &nbsp;**App Logic** &thinsp;&mdash;&thinsp; actually unassigned or nulled declarations. _<samp>Mea culpa</samp>_.

 I bet the last case caused the worldwide alarm and triggered big discussions and proposals.
-However, `NullReference` there is essential, and an exception over it is only a symptom.
+However, `null` and its reference are natural there &thinsp;&mdash;&thinsp; exceptions, they may throw, are only a symptom of programming mistakes and logical flaws.

 <h2 align="center">Much Ado About <code>Nothing</code>&thinsp;?</h2>